Odsonne Édouard: International career

 After his impressive performances at club level, Édouard was selected by coach Jean-Claude Guitini for the 2015 UEFA European Under-17 Championship, which France went on to win, scoring 15 goals and only conceding twice. Édouard was crowned as the Golden Player and the top goalscorer after scoring eight of France's 15 goals in five matches, a record in the competition.
 He notably scored the match-winning hat-trick in the final against Germany.

 Personal life

 Édouard was born in Kourou, French Guiana and has a sister.
 The family moved to Paris when he was six.
 His mother was a cleaner, his father is a postal worker.
+Both his parents are of Haitian descent.

-In 2017, while on loan at Toulouse, Édouard was convicted of violence with a weapon, after he shot a passer-by with an air-rifle from his car, leaving him deaf; Édouard was ordered to pay €24,000 in damages, which was unpaid as of 2021.
-Additionally, Édouard received a four-month suspended sentence.
+On 30 March 2017, Édouard was suspected of having shot at a passer-by with an airsoft gun from a moving car on 11 February, injuring him in the head.
+It was later revealed that his teammate, Mathieu Cafaro, had confessed to being the one who had fired the gun.
+Cafaro later recanted, however, and on 4 July Édouard was handed a four-month suspended prison sentence and a €6,000 fine for his involvement in the incident. Édouard was also ordered to pay €24,000 in damages, which was unpaid as of 2021.